Cesco16/NanoExpansion/README.md

   --outdir output/sample01/
 ```

-For testing NanoExpansion on benchmark files:
+For testing NanoExpansion on benchmark files (and adjusting the --filt, --min-other-len, and --hysteresis parameters accordingly) :

 ```bash
 python ./scripts/main.py \